ogulyurdakul/ogulyurdakul.github.io/_posts/2022-10-23-phil-of-cogsci.md

 ### Notes

-1. <a id="footnotetext2_1"></a> Turing mentions the delay can be mimicked by the computer, but I am taking precautions against possible questions that create a difference in reaction times.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark2_1)
+1. <a id="footnotetext2_1"></a> Turing mentions the delay can be mimicked by the computer, but I am taking precautions against possible questions that create a difference in reaction times. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark2_1)
 2. <a id="footnotetext2_2"></a> I admit that I have not read the full target paper and its subsequent discussions.
-And since I have not seen the passage of Turing Test as a condition of the experiment in Searle's original article, I decided to take the version depicted by Dennett (2016) as a reliable summary.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark2_2)
+And since I have not seen the passage of Turing Test as a condition of the experiment in Searle's original article, I decided to take the version depicted by Dennett (2016) as a reliable summary. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark2_2)
-3. <a id="footnotetext2_3"></a> Nothing in principle prevents the outside inquisitor $S_2$ from knowing $L_1$, but let's keep the matters simple.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark2_3)
+3. <a id="footnotetext2_3"></a> Nothing in principle prevents the outside inquisitor $S_2$ from knowing $L_1$, but let's keep the matters simple. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark2_3)
 4. <a id="footnotetext2_4"></a> This is important, since if the language cannot be transcribed, both thought experiments lose an important component that is the communication medium.
-Similarly, a subject that cannot write is useless in these experimental setups, but that is resolved quite easily with a mental reemployment of another subject more suitable for the job.
-[Back up.](/whatnot/2022/phil_of_cogsci/#footnotemark2_4)
+Similarly, a subject that cannot write is useless in these experimental setups, but that is resolved quite easily with a mental reemployment of another subject more suitable for the job. [↩](/whatnot/2022/phil_of_cogsci/#footnotemark2_4)

 *Post-Script Note: I admit I originally wrote and submitted this one in a rush, so I noticed quite a number of grammar mistakes and typos while posting it here.
 I only fixed those in the essay.
 On the other hand, I was also surprised how I took the phrase "meaning-bearing mind" without questioning (it was given in the question text), and I think it is a term worth thinking on.
 Maybe later.*